Cardiff City's Keith Pontin died of dementia caused by head trauma

 He died on 2 August 2020, five years after being diagnosed with dementia.

-Pontypridd Coroners' Court heard a post mortem examination found Mr Pontin's cause of death was Chronic Traumatic Encephalopathy (CTE).
+Pontypridd Coroners' Court heard a post-mortem examination found Mr Pontin's cause of death was Chronic Traumatic Encephalopathy (CTE).

 CTE is a progressive brain condition believed to be caused by repeated blows to the head and episodes of concussion, which eventually leads to dementia.